Before starting a wood burning project, it is important to make sure the wood is prepped for your pyrography art.

 This post goes over how to prep wood for pyrography along with some tips and tricks to make your project a success.

-Here on the Green Artist Blog, I write a lot of posts and tutorials all about wood burning art to help others with this fun craft.
+Here on the Green Artist Blog, I write many posts and tutorials all about wood burning art to help others with this fun craft.

-Check out a few of my related pyrography blog posts below and make sure to take a look at my original wood burning art for sale here.
+Check out a few of my related pyrography blog posts below and take a look at my original wood burning art for sale here.
 Now let’s get into how to prep wood for pyrography art!

 Related: